Skip to main content

 2. Tap Network & internet.

-3. Toggle Wi-Fi to the ‘on’ position or tap SIM cards and then Preferred SIM for to switch from MTN to Vodacom or vice versa.
+3. Toggle Wi-Fi to the ‘on’ position or (if you're using an older version of the Khumo/Khumo Print which has two SIM cards) tap SIM cards and then Preferred SIM for to switch from MTN to Vodacom or vice versa.

-If neither of the above actions resolves the error message it’s likely that the software on your Khumo/Khumo Print is corrupted and that the card machine will need to be replaced.
-Please contact our Support Team via the Yoco App (mobile or web) in-app chat for further assistance.
+If the error message is still visible it’s likely that the software on your Khumo/Khumo Print or Khumo 2/Khumo Print 2 is corrupted and that the device will need to be replaced.
+Please contact Yoco Support via our in-app chat for further assistance.

 Please note: The ‘Oops something went wrong’ error message is always followed by a message explaining the most likely cause of the issue.
-Please pass this message on to our Support Team so that they can diagnose the issue as accurately as possible.
+Please pass this message on to Yoco Support so that they can diagnose the issue as accurately as possible.

-If you see this message on your Khumo/Khumo Print, it means that there’s a network error.
+If you see this error message on your Khumo/Khumo Print or Khumo 2/Khumo Print 2, it means there’s a network error.
 Please check that you have network connectivity (SIM card or Wi-Fi) by following these steps:

 1. Go to Settings on your card machine.